 Several factors contribute to inflation, including changes in supply and demand dynamics, government policies, fiscal deficits, and global economic trends.

 Pension funds are typically designed to provide a fixed income during retirement.
 Inflation directly affects the value and purchasing power of pension funds.
-Retirees rely on their pension income to cover daily expenses, healthcare costs, and maintain a comfortable lifestyle.
+Retirees rely on their pension plans income to cover daily expenses, healthcare costs, and maintain a comfortable lifestyle.
 However, when inflation rises, the cost of living increases, and the value of pension funds diminishes over time.

 For example: if a retiree receives â‚ą2,000 per month as a pension, and inflation is at 3% annually, after 10 years, the purchasing power of that â‚ą2,000 would be significantly reduced.